 Common deamidation-prone motifs include NG, NS, NN, NT, and NH sequences, particularly when the Asn is exposed or part of a flexible loop.
 Even low frequency deamidation in CDRs can compromise efficacy or immunogenicity.
 Early identification of these hotspots through sequence analysis and forced degradation studies enables developers to mitigate risk via conservative sequence engineering before costly in vivo testing begins.

-This principle extends to other PTMs such as Asp isomerization, oxidation, or glycosylation, each of which can impact stability, potency, or safety when located in functional regions.
+This principle extends to other PTMs such as Asp isomerization, oxidation, or glycosylation, each of which can impact stability, potency, or safety when located in functional regions of an antibody drug.

 The therapeutic antibody development pipeline follows a progressively selective funnel.
-Initial screening identifies large pools of antibodies based on affinity and specificity, while downstream filtering focuses on stability, solubility, manufacturability, and pharmacokinetics.
+Initial screening identifies large pools of antibodies, such as monoclonal antibodies and bispecific antibodies, based on affinity and specificity, while downstream filtering focuses on stability, solubility, manufacturability, and pharmacokinetics.

 Key attributes assessed during early-stage developability include:

-Homogeneity - low levels of charge and size variants
+Homogeneity - low levels of charge heterogeneity and size variants

-Stability - resistance to chemical degradation and physical stress
+Stability - resistance to chemical degradation and physical stress, including thermal stability

 Solubility - tolerance to high concentrations required for SC or intravitreal administration

-Aggregation - low propensity under stress or during purification
+Aggregation - low protein aggregation and reduced aggregation propensity under stress or during purification

 Expression yield - ability to produce sufficient titers from mammalian systems